zainabaltahoo/website/content/en/courses/350/blog-project/views.md

 {{% /callout %}}

 Views are functions that take the HTTP request from the webserver, process the request, then return an appropriate HTTP response.
-It is the function responsibile for handling the main tasks of our web application and are also responsibile for constructing the HTML page that will be returned to the client.
+It is the function responsible for handling the main tasks of our web application and are also responsible for constructing the HTML page that will be returned to the client.

-In our [brief introduction to Django]({{< ref "dev-process#4--create-view-function" >}}), we gave an overview of the simplist form of view function and what they need to do.
+In our [brief introduction to Django]({{< ref "dev-process#4--create-view-function" >}}), we gave an overview of the simplest form of view function and what they need to do.
 Django also provides other means by which we can create view functions to perform standard tasks with very minimal coding.

 One of the main functions in a CRUD based web application, such as the blog project we are working on, is its ability to display: